**This week our learning theme is … 'Goldilocks and the Three Bears - part 2'**

 We ask the children about what they’d like to explore, play with and learn about over each week.
 All ideas are interwoven through planning.

-The children also have the opportunity to discuss what they would like for role play - we will be changing from the pancake cafe shortly.
+The children also have the opportunity to discuss what they would like for role play - currently we have a supermarket.

 Other areas of learning in Nursery include....